gfrd/modern_egfrd/INSTALL.md

    > vcpkg install gsl:x64-windows freeglut:x64-windows
    ```

-   Setup VCPKG_ROOT environment variable:
+   Setup a VCPKG_ROOT environment variable:
    ```
    > SET VCPKG_ROOT=<your vcpkg path>
    ```
-   or more permanently open 'Advanced System Settings' and set the environment variable here.
-Then also check that <vcpkg> directory and 'CMake' are in the PATH environment variable.
+   or for a more permanent setting, open 'Advanced System Settings' and set the _VCPKG_ROOT_ environment here.
+Then also check that '<vcpkg>' directory and 'CMake' are in the PATH environment variable.

 3. Get source codes:

-   You can git clone the repository, either with _git_ or _TortoiseSVN_
+   You can clone the repository, either with _git_ or _TortoiseSVN_
    ```
    > git clone https://github.com/gfrd/modern_egfrd
    > cd modern_egfrd